-- 1. Utilization of Substitutes: - a.
+1. Utilization of Substitutes:

+- a.
 Subject to service requirements, substitutes shall be scheduled in advance and notified prior to the end of their tour of duty as to when their service will be required the following day.
 Substitutes shall not be required to remain at home or call the Post Office to ascertain whether their services are needed. - b.
 When a scheduled reporting time previously given to a substitute is to be changed, the substitute shall be given as much notice as possible.
-Other than when required by service needs, a substitute's scheduled reporting time shall not be changed without at least six hours notice. - c.
+Other than when required by service needs, a substitute's scheduled reporting time shall not be changed without at least six hours notice.

+c.
 Employment of substitutes shall be confined to a period of twelve (12) consecutive hours beginning with the time he first reports for duty on a calendar day.
-After the end of that period he may not then be reemployed until an additional period of twelve (12) hours has elapsed, or until 12:01 a.m. the next calendar day, whichever is sooner; but in no event shall he be reemployed at 12:01 a.m. or later unless 8 hours have elapsed from his past period of work.
+After the end of that period he may not then be reemployed until an additional period of twelve (12) hours has elapsed, or until 12:01 a.m. the next calendar day, which ever is sooner; but in no event shall he be reemployed at 12:01 a.m. or later unless 8 hours have elapsed from his past period of work.

-- 2. Substitute Work Assignments: - a.
-Career Substitutes - (1.)
-Assignment within Craft.
-Career substitute employees shall be assigned normally within the craft to which appointed (See Article XIV, B.7.). - (2.)
-Details in Another Craft.
+2. Substitute Work Assignments:

+- a.
+Career Substitutes - (1) Assignment Within Craft.
+Career substitute employees shall be assigned normally within the craft to which appointed (See Article XIV, B.7.). - (2) Details in Another Craft.
 Qualified career substitute employees may be detailed to work in another craft.
-They must meet any special requirements such as the possession of a valid motor vehicle operator's identification card or the ability to distribute mail by appropriate scheme (See Article XIV, B.7.). - (3.)
-Distribution of Work Among Career Substitutes.
+They must meet any special requirements such as the possession of a valid motor vehicle operator's identification card or the ability to distribute mail by appropriate scheme (See Article XIV, B.7.). - (3) Distribution of Work Among Career Substitutes.
 When full employment is not available for all career substitutes or extra substitute work hours are required of career substitutes, distribute the workload as fairly as possible among qualified career substitutes within the same craft. - b.
-Temporary Substitutes

-Temporary substitutes must not be employed to the detriment of career substitute employees.
-This means that temporary substitutes ordinarily shall not be given work assignments in a craft when qualified and available substitutes in the craft are not employed for an average of forty or more hours weekly.
+Temporary Substitutes (Including, but not restricted to Postal Assistants, Seasonal Assistants, Christmas Assistants, etc.) Temporary substitutes must not be employed to the detriment of career substitute employees.
+This means that temporary substitutes ordinarily shall not be given work assignments in a craft when qualified and available career substitutes in the craft are not employed for an average of 40 or more hours weekly.
+Except when required by service needs, career substitutes shall not be required to work split shifts or expanded days of employment in order to average 40 hours weekly while temporary substitutes are provided continuous employment.
+Career substitutes will receive first consideration for assignments for which they qualify providing they are utilized to the good of the service.
 Prior to the employment of temporary substitutes, qualified career substitutes in another craft who have applied for additional work shall be given such work in order to provide them with an opportunity for 40 hours of employment (combined work and leave) in a service week.
 This section does not prohibit the simultaneous employment of temporary substitutes and career substitutes as necessary.